 Isabella Rossellini is pleased to present Inner Form, an ephemeral exhibition by artist Lia Chavez at her farm in Brookhaven Hamlet, New York.

-At sunset Chavez presents an optical performance which meditates on the roles that light, time, space, and movement of the body play in the exposure of one’s being.
+At sunset Chavez presents an optical performance in collaboration with members of The Shinnecock Nation which meditates on the roles that light, time, space, and movement of the body play in the exposure of one’s being.
 Enacting the celestial dance of spinning to find her axis, she crafts a living photograph which makes explicit the presence of the rapid bursts of light that are central to the artist's technical process for creating dynamic interpretations of photographic space.
 The result is a visual cycling through light and dark, stasis and becoming, classical refinement and raw ritualism.
 The influence of early photographic studies of human locomotion by Eadweard MuyBridge is evident in the work, with the arrangement of primal, gestural remnants which originate from the sustained action of Chavez’s undulation within an elemental expanse.
-Bodily fragments accumulate in the viewer’s retinal afterimage suggesting pictorial shards discarded from a cyclone.
-The collaged gestures are bonded to one another by time and memory: a lightening flash of the frozen figure broken and contorted by movement to reveal a fleshly assemblage of something transmuted.
+Bodily fragments accumulate in the viewer’s visual perception suggesting pictorial shards discarded from a cyclone.
+The collaged gestures are cobbled together by time and memory: a lightening flash of the frozen figure broken and contorted by movement to reveal an icy assemblage of something transmuted.
 This self-portrait — primordial, ambiguous, and extracted from the quicksand of time — reveals the connective lapses between inner sensation and technological interpretation which interrupt the completion of an ancient circle — of time, thought, and motion.

 Artistic director and performer: Lia Chavez